JasonNoonan/WorldMarkerGroupCycle/README.md

 - `/wmgc print` - Print the marker order for your currently selected profile
 - `/wmgc new <profile_name>` - Create a new profile named `<profile_name>`, and switch to it.
 - `/wmgc switch <profile_name>` - Switch to the named profile.
 Both `new` and `switch` use the `AceDB:SetProfile()` function behind the scenes, so technically these two options behave the same.
+- `/wmgc delete <profile_name>` - Delete the named profile.
+Silently fails if the profile doesn't exist.
+Cannot be the current profile.